PHOTO COMING SOON

-The Writers’ Police Academy is pleased to continue the Golden Donut short story contest in 2014.
-The rules are simple—write a story about the photograph above using exactly 200 words, including the title (each story must include an original title).
+The Writers’ Police Academy is pleased to continue the Golden Donut short story contest in 2015.
+The rules are simple—write a story about the photograph above (COMING SOON!) using exactly 200 words, including the title (each story must include an original title).
 The image in the photograph MUST be the main subject of the story.
 We will not provide clues as to the subject matter of the image, or where the shot was taken.
 That is for you and your imagination to decide.
 Remember, though, what you see in the image absolutely MUST be the main subject of your tale.

 *Again, the photo above absolutely MUST be the main focus of the story, not just a mere mention within the text.